Trend

 mainImg

-"Gal language" that became popular in the 1990s!
-Introducing everything from meaning to usage all at once!
+“Gal slang” that was popular in the 1990s!
+Here we introduce the meanings and the usage all at once!

-Gal language is commonly referred to as youth slang, and it continues to evolve year by year.
-And new words appear one after another.
+Gal language is commonly called youth slang.
+It continues to evolve year by year, with new words appearing one after another.

 Additionally, in 2021, “kyapai” meaning “overwhelmed” and “zussho,” an abbreviation of “always together,” also ranked in the Gal Popular Phrase Awards.

-So, what kind of gal language was popular in the past?
+So, what kind of gal slang was popular in the past?

 I'd like to pick up some of the past popular gal language and introduce them one by one!

-A word that was popular among kogals at the time in the late 1990s.
+Two words that were popular among kogals in the late 1990s.

 It became widely recognized by the public after Takuya Kimura used it in one scene of a drama.

-However, the Gal language changed quickly and soon fell out of use.
+However, because Gal slang changed quickly it soon fell out of use.

-Choberiba Meaning An abbreviation for "very bad", which means "the worst."
+チョベリバ (Choberiba) Meaning An abbreviation of 超ベリーバッド (super very bad), which means “the worst.”

-Usage Used with the same nuance as "worst" and "bad".
+Usage Used with the same nuance as “the worst” and “bad”.

-Choberig Meaning An abbreviation of "very good," meaning "the best."
+チョべリグ (Choberigu) Meaning An abbreviation of 超ベリーグッド (super very good), which means “the best.”

-Usage Used with the same nuance as "the best".
+Usage Used with the same nuance as “the best” and “great.”

-Being both "super berry bad" and "super berry blue" was called "chobachob"!
+Being both “super very bad” (超ベリーバッド) and “super very blue” (超ベリーブルー) was called チョバチョブ (Chobachobu)!

 吹き出し用ギャル

-The term "Naui" was said to be popular around 1979.
+The term “Nowy” was said to be popular around 1979.

-Now, it's treated as an obsolete word and is rarely heard.
+Now it’s treated as an obsolete word and rarely heard.

-If translated into modern terms, it would be equivalent to phrases like "Trendy!", "Cool!", and "Stylish!".
+If translated into modern terms, it would be equivalent to words like “Trendy!”, “Cool!”, and “Stylish!”.

-A word formed by turning "now" into an adjective.
+A word formed by turning the English word “now” into an adjective.

 Usage

-Used for someone sensitive to trends or someone who incorporates trends into their actions and fashion.
+Used for someone who is sensitive to trends or incorporates trends into their actions and fashion.

 It can also be used as a compliment, similar to saying “you’re stylish” or “that’s lovely”.